Josh Rogers: Baltimore Orioles

 On July 24, 2018, the Yankees traded Rogers, Dillon Tate, and Cody Carroll to the Baltimore Orioles for Zach Britton.
-The Orioles assigned him to the Norfolk Tides of the Class AAA International League.
-In 24 starts between Scranton/Wilkes-Barre and Norfolk, he was 8-9 with a 3.54 ERA.
+The Orioles assigned him to the Norfolk Tides of the Triple–A International League.
+In 24 starts between Scranton/Wilkes-Barre and Norfolk, he was 8–9 with a 3.54 ERA.

 Baltimore promoted Rogers to the major leagues on August 28, 2018, and he made his major league debut that same night.
-He made three starts for the Orioles, going 1-2 with an 8.49 ERA.
+He made three starts for the Orioles, going 1–2 with an 8.49 ERA.
 On July 3, 2019, Rogers underwent Tommy John surgery.
 He was outrighted off the Orioles roster on October 30, 2019.
 Rogers did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-In 2021, Rogers went 0-3 with a 7.79 ERA in 4 appearances for the Triple-A Norfolk Tides before he was released by the Orioles organization on May 31, 2021.
+In 2021, Rogers went 0–3 with a 7.79 ERA in 4 appearances for the Triple-A Norfolk Tides before he was released by the Orioles organization on May 31, 2021.